 {\it Energy estimates and the Hopf invariant}.
 By standard elliptic theory, we obtain the estimates

 so that, going back to formula \eqref{hinvariant}, we deduce that $ \rH (u) \leq C\Vert \nabla u \Vert_3^4 $ and hence, as mentioned the lower bound \eqref{lowers3} is readily an immediat consequence of the integral formula for the Hopf invariant.
 The fact that this lower bound is optimal is proved \cite{Ri} and stated here as \eqref{tr}(see also \cite{AK} for related ideas).
-It is far more subtle and relies on the identity
+The proof of the bound \eqref{tr} is subtle and relies on the identity

 for any $\omega: \S^2 \to \S^2$.
-Since this fact is somewhat central in our later arguments, let us briefly indicate how \eqref{triste} may lead to the \eqref{tr}.
-A first elementary observation is that, given any integer $\ell \in \Z$ one may construct a smooth map $\omega_\ell: \S^2 \to \S^2$ such that
+Since this fact is somewhat central in our later arguments, we briefly indicate how \eqref{triste} may lead to the lower bound \eqref{tr}.
+A first elementary observation is that, given any integer $\ell \in \Z$, one may construct a smooth map $\omega_\ell: \S^2 \to \S^2$ such that